Nose Piercing Guide With Beautiful Images

 You don’t see this type of piercing very often.
 This one is a vertical piercing that goes from right above the tip of your nose to right under it at the very bottom of the nose.
 In order to get this one to work with the formation of your nose, you have to use a curved barbell for vertical tip piercings.

 When you have this piercing, it looks like you have two nostril piercings placed symmetrically on each side.
-But make no mistake about it, it’s way more complicated than that.
+Although, make no mistake about it, it’s way more complicated than that.
 You have three spots that are pierced with this one – you have the two nostril piercings any onlooker can see, but you also have to have your septum pierced too to pull off a true nasallang.
 Your piercer will take care of all three holes at once.

 What Happens During A Nose Piercing?